MaAsche/Brutforce/README.md

 # Brutforce
-simple brutforce program for IT-Security
+simple brutforce program for IT-Security.
+Modified for discrete mathematics.